Power-Lab/power-transformation-lab-site/study_at_ucsd.md

 Undergraduates in [MAE][mae-bs] or across the school of engineering may inquire about participating in a research project.
 A minimum time commitment and high degree of motivation are required.
 Research can be for course credit, stipend, or hourly pay depending on the student’s preference and funding availability.

 **Desired programming language competencies: python, R, and/or julia**
+## School of Global Policy & Strategy

+### Masters degrees

+GPS offers a variety of [masters degrees][gps-masters].
+The [admissions office][gps-admissions] will be better prepared to answer questions on the differences among the programs.
+A limited number of research assistantships may become available for GPS masters students on an ad-hoc basis.

+Interested students are highly encouraged to take relevant energy policy courses, including:
+- GPPS 428 (Winter, Davidson).
+Politics of Energy and Environmental Regulation
+- GPPA 472 (Fall, Martin).
+Latin American Environmental and Energy Policy
+- GPPS 473 (Fall, Herberg).
+Political Economy of Energy in Asia
+- GPPS 490 (Winter, Davidson).
+Energy and Environmental Policy in Asia

+For life tips on a career in energy policy, [Dan Kammen's website][kammen] is a good start.

+### Joint Ph.D. in Political Science and International Affairs

+The Department of Political Science and GPS offer a joint [Ph.D. in Political Science and International Affairs][gps-phd].
+This prepares students for careers in political science, including a core curriculum shared with the political science Ph.D. degree.
+## Course schedules

+The UCSD Schedule of Classes is somewhat difficult to navigate, so here is a set of "quickview" scripts to find out when classes are typically taught and what your favorite profs are teaching: [ucsd-class-schedule-quickview][git-quickview]

 [mae]: http://www.ucsd.edu/catalog/courses/MAE.html
 [ece]: http://www.ucsd.edu/catalog/courses/ECE.html